|

 was the first to report on the fun ride.

-Basically, the tale goes like this:
+In a nutshell, the tale goes like this:

-and Godiva started the nagging again.
+when Godiva started the nagging again.
 Leo,

-ride through town without clothes.
+ride through town without her clothes.
 And so

 she did, while letting her looong hair cover everything.